maxdetal/Motatel/README.md

 That is the entire installation command.

-The installer will automatically:
+The installer automatically:

+- checks your Mac and macOS version
-- check whether Homebrew is installed
+- checks whether Homebrew is installed
-- install Homebrew if necessary
+- installs Homebrew if necessary
-- check whether Python 3 is installed
+- checks whether Python 3 is installed
-- install Python 3 if necessary
+- installs Python 3 if necessary
-- check whether Karabiner-Elements is installed
+- checks whether Karabiner-Elements is installed
-- install Karabiner-Elements if necessary
+- installs Karabiner-Elements if necessary
-- open Karabiner-Elements
+- opens Karabiner-Elements
-- download and install Motatel
+- downloads and installs Motatel
-- add the required Karabiner rules
+- adds the required Karabiner rules
-- create a backup of the existing Karabiner configuration
+- backs up the existing Karabiner configuration
-- install and start the background service
+- installs and starts the background service
-- configure Motatel to start automatically after login
+- configures Motatel to start automatically after login

 ### One manual step

-macOS does not allow keyboard-control permissions to be granted silently from Terminal.
+macOS does not allow keyboard-control permissions to be granted automatically.

+When Karabiner-Elements opens:

+1. Follow the setup instructions shown by Karabiner.
+2. Approve the requested macOS permissions.
+3. Return to Terminal.
+4. Press **Enter** when the Motatel installer asks you to continue.

-When Karabiner-Elements opens, follow its setup prompts and approve the permissions requested by macOS.
-Depending on the macOS and Karabiner versions, this can include:
+Depending on your macOS and Karabiner versions, the requested permissions may include:

 - Background Services
 - Accessibility
 - Input Monitoring
 - Driver Extension

-Return to Terminal afterwards and press **Enter** when the installer asks you to continue.

-Then Motatel will finish the installation automatically.
+After that, Motatel finishes the installation automatically.

 ---